 Requesting Letters of Reference for Residency Application

-Your letters of reference (LoR) often become an important reflection of your academic performance and can also serve as an important source of information about your noncognitive qualities.
+Your letters of reference (LoR) are an important reflection of your academic performance and can serve as an important source of information about your distinguishing personal qualities as well.
+While CVs and personal statements have many similarities from candidate to candidate, the letters of reference are an opportunity to qualify the factors that set you apart.

 Typical LoR Requirements